spring-board-b2-sarcasm-detection/Group-2/README.md

 - Support Vector Machine (SVM)
 - Random Forest
 - GaussianNB
+- Simple Neural Network
+- LSTM
+- BiLSTM
+- CNN
+- RNN
+- CNN-LSTM

 ## Results
-The results of the trained models, including accuracy, precision, recall, and F1-score.
+The evaluation metrics used includes accuracy, precision, recall, and F1-score.
+The best model among all is the LSTM model with 90% accurate predictions.

 ##Acknowledgements
 Kaggle for providing the dataset.